KodoPengin/PenginUI-Steam-Skin/readme/penginUI/readme_EN.txt

 - Mini graphics (bottom right) for workshop and guides now invisible
 - "Un/Subscribe" to comments is activated by default
 - Hidden rightcol for Daily deal, Spotlight and Recommended specials advertising

-###Additional information###
-The 0.99.8 version is not perfect but a lot of advertising and unnecessary features are gone.